kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
-We are proposing a new field called `.spec.progressDeadlineSeconds` to DaemonSet and StatefulSet whose default value will be set to the max value of int32 (i.e. 2147483647) by default, which means "no deadline".
+We are proposing a new field called `.spec.progressDeadlineSeconds` to DaemonSet and StatefulSet as part of a additional KEP whose default value will be set to the max value of int32 (i.e. 2147483647) by default, which means "no deadline".
 In this mode, DaemonSet and StatefulSet controllers will behave exactly like its current behavior but with no `Failed` mode as they're either `Progressing` or `Complete`.
 This is to ensure backward compatibility with current behavior.
 We will default to reasonable values for the controllers in a future release.
 Since a DaemonSet can make progress no faster than "healthy but not ready nodes", the default value for `progressDeadlineSeconds` can be set to 30 minutes but this value can vary depending on the node count in the cluster.